vighneshiyer/vighneshiyer.com/content/personal/blog/silence_please.md

   - In general, Grok has produced too many meaningless words and is just rephrasing the prompt over and over again

 - https://en.wikipedia.org/wiki/Misophonia
   - Perhaps I suffer from this mental issue.
 This seems quite common actually.
 There are many sounds that I find very irritating besides the jarring nosies that Schopenhauer also finds the same way.
 Conversation can be bad.
-Breathing is quite annoying - I hate sounds of breathing by others who always seem to be forcing air through their nose and mouth.
+Breathing is quite annoying - I hate sounds of breathing by others who always seem to be forcing air through their nose and mouth - perhaps this is related to the high incidence of deviated septums today due to bad breathing posture.
 Keyboard noise is quite bad, I like a very quiet keyboard and hearing others bang on keys is quite annoying.
 Indeed these all are mentioned as sounds that people with misophonia hate.
   - There seems to be relationship between this issue and high fluid intelligence (https://en.wikipedia.org/wiki/Fluid_and_crystallized_intelligence).
 Schopenhauer would agree lol.

 - https://x.com/karpathy/status/1931426322536132767